 Addressing traditional problems

 From a consumer perspective, customer service is one of the most important characteristics of both brand loyalty and purchasing decisions.
-According to a Microsoft study, 95 percent of consumers indicated that customer service is a crucial factor in their choice of and brand loyalty.
+According to a Microsoft study, 95 percent of consumers indicated that customer service techniques is a crucial factor in their choice of brand loyalty.

 In particular, younger generations of consumers are predisposed towards brands with proactive customer service reaches.
 However, the critical impact of customer service is not solely relegated to B2C models.
 In many instances, businesses in B2B contexts often overlook the influence that customer experiences have on their revenue generation.